cannam/repoint/README.md

  + dry-run option (print commands)?
  + more tests: service definitions, weird lib paths, explicit URL etc
  + clean/modified + unpushed
- + fix for awkward behaviour when calling for specific revision that is newer than anything in local repo